-William Parsons Anstee, a member of the Kilmore, Victoria Anstee sub-branch in Australia, was born in 1887 at Happy Valley, Golden Plains Shire, Victoria, Australia to parents George Anstee and Louisa Bertha Parsons.
+KL 5.
+William Parsons Anstee: He was born in 1887 at Happy Valley, Skipton, Golden Plains Shire, Victoria, Australia to parents George Anstee (KL 2) and Louisa Bertha Parsons (“BIRTH.
+ANSTEE.—On 9th October 1887, at Happy Valley, Skipton, the wife of G. Anstee of a son“).
 He was schooled at Dana Street, Ballarat and Skipton State Schools, Victoria, later becoming a carpenter and moving to Ballarat near Geelong in Victoria, where at some point, probably in c1910, he became the Captain of the Barwon Football Club in Geelong.

-William is buried at the Ari Burnu Cemetery Plot 1 Row F Grave B. His gravestone reads “186 Sergeant W. Anstee 8th Bn Australian Inf 24 November 1915 Age 28.
+He is buried at the Ari Burnu Cemetery Plot 1 Row F Grave B. His gravestone reads “186 Sergeant W. Anstee 8th Bn Australian Inf 24 November 1915 Age 28.
 Fond Memory Clings“.
-William’s father George Anstee received on his behalf the ‘Victory Medal’ in August 1922 and the ‘1914/15 Star’ and ‘British War’ medals in August 1923 (see the ‘Discovering Anzacs‘ website Record ID 30150 for a series of letters written by George Anstee regarding this issue).
-William never married, confirmed by his surviving next of kin being his father per his 1916 probate in Victoria, and his brother Frank Anstee per his 1914 Attestation Paper.
+His father George (KL 2) received on his behalf the ‘Victory Medal’ in August 1922 and the ‘1914/15 Star’ and ‘British War’ medals in August 1923 (see the ‘Discovering Anzacs‘ website Record ID 30150 for a series of letters written by George (KL 2) regarding this issue).
+He never married, confirmed by his surviving next of kin being his father per his 1916 probate in Victoria, and his brother Frank Anstee per his 1914 Attestation Paper.

-William is remembered on the Berrima Roll of Honor, the Cape Clear Pitfield Plains State School Roll of Honour, and the Ballarat, Camperdown, Geelong and Skipton War Memorials, as well as being commemorated by Tree No 9 on the Ballarat Avenue of Honor.
-He is also remembered at Christ Church, 57 McKillop Street, Geelong, Victoria, on a marble altar (opened 20 March 1920) with wording etched in gold, where two columns flank a carved open book with names of those lost in World War One including that of William.
+He is remembered on the Berrima Roll of Honor, the Cape Clear Pitfield Plains State School Roll of Honour, and the Ballarat, Camperdown, Geelong and Skipton War Memorials, as well as being commemorated by Tree No 9 on the Ballarat Avenue of Honor.
+He is also remembered at Christ Church, 57 McKillop Street, Geelong, Victoria, on a marble altar (opened 20 March 1920) with wording etched in gold, where two columns flank a carved open book with names of those lost in World War One including his.